exploreCSR 2024-2025: Diversity in Computer Systems Research

 Research project: Participants will be paired with a faculty mentor who will help guide them through a semester-long research project.
 There are multiple project options, depending on the experience level and time commitment of each student.
 These include literature reviews, project proposals, replications of prior work, apprenticeships with existing research projects at Brown, or new independent research projects.
 The program culminates with participants presenting their work at the Brown CS Undergraduate Research Symposium in late May.
 Throughout the semester, participants will be full members of a research group at Brown, with access to lab meetings, Slack channels, etc.

-Time commitment: The program runs roughly the duration of Brown's spring 2023 semester: January through May.
+Time commitment: The program runs roughly the duration of Brown's Fall 2024 semester: September through December.
 We expect research group meetings, mentor meetings, and project work to take a minimum of 5 hours per week.

 Stipend: Each participant in the program will receive a $400 stipend.